konkinit/intent_classification/README.md

 Source code of the paper [Intents Classification for Neural Text Generation](https://fr.overleaf.com/read/ryrvbgysmnck)

 Abstract :

->*The hype around OpenAI's ChatGPT has more than ever sparked interest in AI-based bots where labeling and classification of utterances are a centerpiece in order to improve user experience.
-Broadly, Dialogue Acts ($\texttt{DA}$) and Emotion/Sentiment ($\texttt{E/S}$) tasks are identified through sequence labeling systems that are trained in a supervised manner.
+*The hype around OpenAI's ChatGPT has more than ever sparked interest in AI-based bots where labeling and classification of utterances are a centerpiece in order to improve user experience.
+Broadly, Dialogue Acts (DA) and Emotion/Sentiment (E/S) tasks are identified through sequence labeling systems that are trained in a supervised manner.
 In this work, we propose four encoder-decoder models to learn generic representations adapted to the spoken dialog, which we evaluate on six datasets of different sizes of a benchmark we call Sequence labellIng
-Evaluation benChmark fOr spoken laNguagE benchmark ($\texttt{SILICONE}$).
+Evaluation benChmark fOr spoken laNguagE benchmark (SILICONE).
 Designed models are represented with either a hierarchical encoder or non-hierarchical encoders both based on pre-trained transformers (BERT/XLNet).
 We notice the failure of the models to learn some datasets due to their inherent properties but in general, the BERT-GRU architecture is the best model regarding accuracy.*

 ## Getting Started